 In addition to developing IT project management skills and knowledge, professionals will also prepare for the Project Management Professional (PMP®) or Certified Associate in Project Management (CAPM®) industry certification exams.
 Students receive a certificate of achievement upon completion of each course and the three-course master certificate program, and will benefit from the prestige of having credentials from the #1 Regional University in the North as ranked byU.S.
-News & World Report for 20 years.
+News & World Report for nearly two decades.
 That’s why Villanova’s 100% online training is the ideal way to master best practices in IT project management.

 * The Standish Group, “Standish Group report shows more projects failing and less successful projects,” press release, April 23, 2009.